 Second, check also if your IP address is on a block list.
 You can use third-party tools, like the MultiRBL.
 If you see IP reputation issues, reach out to your ESP and ask if they can provide more insights.

-6. You’re Using Misleading Links or Linking to Shady Websites
+6. You’re Using Misleading or Suspicious Links

 The wrong types of links in emails can get you in trouble.
 And two things can cause issues here.